sandra-calvo/watson-visual-recognition-lab/README.md

  ![](/screenshots/Picture8.png?raw=true)

-Once that's done download the training data located in the Box folder where this lab was located.
-Download the "GoldenRetriever.zip, Beagle.zip and cats.zip" files.
+Once that's done download the training data located in the "training material" folder.
+Download the .zip files from the sample you are planning on using (Bluemix logo, Angry Birds or Pizza).

-Name your classifier for example "Dogs" and create two classes named "GoldenRetriever" and "Beagle".
+Name your classifier for example "AngryBirds" and create three classes named "Red", "Blue" and "Yellow".

 Drag and drop the .zip files into their correct classes.
 Once that's done press "Create" as shown in the next picture.